Indoor Golf Business Plan, Study, Location Tool and Start up Model

 GOLF SIMULATOR PROJECTOR BUYER’S GUIDE

-Here is a short list of terms you should be familiar with before embarking on the journey toward purchasing a golf simulator projector.
+Here is a short list of terms you should be familiar with before embarking on the journey toward picking the best golf simulator projector for you.
 The terminology can seem overwhelming, so a refresher could be helpful so that you can make the best decision.

 Throw ratio.
 This ratio will help you determine which projector to buy depending on the space you plan to install it.
 Each projector’s specs will list a throw ratio, where the distance from the tip of the lens to the screen is weighed against the width of the screen.